 SSIDs and their Security Levels

 Note: There are known problems with Windows Vista, Windows 7 and Windows 8 systems connecting to Enterprise WPA networks.
 We recommend users running these versions connect to the smcwifi-open SSID.
-But if a user is willing to follow detailled instructions and assume all risks to their system then please see this document.
+If a user is willing to follow detailed instructions and assume all risks to their system then please see this document.

 - Right click on your Airport icon to see access points available.